Scottish philosophy: Hamilton

 The influence of the German philosophical movement was brought into the Scottish philosophical tradition by Sir William Hamilton who combined Reid's common-sense philosophy with logic and Kant's philosophy.
-His essays on a review of Victor Cousin's lectures and The Philosophy of Perception brought attention among the community to Kant and post-Kantian philosophy.
-Another ambassador was Thomas Carlyle, whose Critical and Miscellaneous Essays introduced many English speakers to German philosophy, and whose own contributions make him a prominent figure in the Scottish philosophical tradition.
+His essays on a review of Royer-Collard student Victor Cousin's (1792–1867) lectures and The Philosophy of Perception brought attention among Scottish philosophers to Kant and post-Kantian philosophy.
+Hamilton had studied at Heidelberg with his friend J. F. Ferrier (1808 – 1864).
+Another ambassador was Thomas Carlyle (1795–1881), whose Critical and Miscellaneous Essays introduced many English speakers to German philosophy, and whose own contributions make him a prominent figure in the Scottish philosophical tradition.
+(Note: Carlyle also parodied German idealism in Sartor Resartus.)
+James Hutchison Stirling (1820–1909) was a Hegel scholar who influenced British idealism.
+David George Ritchie helped found the Aristotelian Society.